noah-mclain/gen-text-ai/README.md

   - Corrected dataset paths for CodeSearchNet (`code-search-net/code_search_net`), HumanEval (`openai/openai_humaneval`), and other datasets
   - Added robust error handling for missing or empty datasets
   - Added 'enabled' flag support in dataset configuration to selectively process datasets
+  - Fixed the configuration for The Stack dataset by using correct data_dir parameter instead of name parameter
+  - Improved language-specific handling in dataset processors

 - **Enhanced Google Drive Integration**:

   - Fixed duplicate directory creation in Google Drive
   - Added automatic overwriting of existing files and folders to prevent duplicates
+  - Improved file ID caching and clearing to ensure latest versions are accessed
+  - Added proper error handling for 404 errors when files don't exist during deletion attempts
   - Improved logging for better troubleshooting
   - Added proper error handling for authentication and file operations